 OFFICIAL BIO / JENNIFER FEINSTEIN

-American mezzo-soprano Jennifer Feinstein returns for her second season in the Ensemble of the Badisches Staatstheater Karlsruhe for the 2019-2020 season, where she will sing Donna Elvira in a new production of Don Giovanni directed by Floris Visser, as well as Margret in Wozzeck in a new production.
+American mezzo-soprano Jennifer Feinstein returns for her second season in the Ensemble of the Badisches Staatstheater Karlsruhe for the 2019-2020 season, where she will sing Donna Elvira in a new production of Don Giovanni directed by Floris Visser, as well as Sara in Roberto Devereux.

-Becoming increasingly coveted for her portrayals of the dramatic mezzo repertoire, Ms. Feinstein made two role debuts in the 2017/18 season: Laura in La Gioconda with the Tiroler Landestheater Innsbruck, and Preziosilla in La forza del Destino with Theater Augsburg.
-Other recent engagements include her theater and role debut as Santuzza in Cavalleria Rusticana with Theater Münster (later also at Schleswig-Holsteinisches Landestheater), covering Amneris in Aida for the Pacific Symphony, performing with Pfalztheater Kaiserslautern as Olga (Eugene Onegin) and Maddalena (Rigoletto) singing title role of Carmen and Adalgisia (Norma) with St. Petersburg Opera, and joining the roster of Teatro dell'Opera di Roma to cover Agave in Mario Martone's new production of Hans Werner Henze's The Bassarids.
-She also performed the title role in Bizet's Djamileh for Beethoven Easter Festival, which was commercially released in 2018.
+Recent engagements include her theater and role debut as Santuzza in Cavalleria Rusticana with Theater Münster (later also at Schleswig-Holsteinisches Landestheater), covering Amneris in Aida for the Pacific Symphony, performing with Pfalztheater Kaiserslautern as Olga (Eugene Onegin), Maddalena (Rigoletto), and Sofia (Moniuszko’s Halka), singing the title role of Carmen and Adalgisia (Norma) with St. Petersburg Opera, and joining the roster of Teatro dell'Opera di Roma to cover Agave in Mario Martone's new production of Hans Werner Henze's The Bassarids.
+She also performed the title role in Bizet's Djamileh for the Beethoven Easter Festival, which was commercially released in 2018.

 Jennifer Feinstein was a National Semi-finalist in the Metropolitan Opera National Council Auditions, and has received awards from the Marilyn Horne Foundation Competition, Opera Index, and Gerda Lissner Competitions.
 She received both her Master of Music and Bachelor of Music degrees from Indiana University's Jacobs School of Music, a Master of Music from the Yale University School of Music, and was a Fellow at the Music Academy of the West.